MissionWAR/BlocklistMerger/README.md

 ## Acknowledgments

-- [AdGuard](https://adguard.com) — for AdGuard Home and their documentation
+- [AdGuard Team](https://adguard.com) — for AdGuard Home and their documentation
 - Blocklist maintainers — for keeping their lists updated
 - Open-source community — for the tools that made this possible